sbryant/gl-playground/README.md

 Building
 ========

+* Make sure you have SDL and SDL_image installed.
 * Make sure you have GLEW installed.
 * Make sure you have glfw 3.x installed.
 * Make sure you have pkg-config installed